skroutz/javascript-style-guide/README.md

   - Do not write comments to state the obvious.

-  - Inline comments should be placed exactly above the code they document, unless they are sufficiently short and can be placed on the same line.
+  - Short comments should be placed exactly above the code they document, unless they are short enough to be placed on the same line (inline comment).

-  - Inline comments should start with a capitalized word (unless the first word is variable or method name).

 ### <a name='js-block'>Block comments</a>